uikit/uikit-site/docs/pages/height.md

 # Height

-<p class="uk-text-lead">Define the height of elements depending on the viewport or by matching their heights.</p>
+<p class="uk-text-lead">Define the height of elements depending on the viewport or match the heights of different elements.</p>

-UIkit's Height component offers three options to set heights: by simple utility classes, depending on the viewport or by matching different element heights.
+UIkit's Height component offers three options to set heights: using simple fixed height classes, depending on the viewport or by matching the heights of different elements.

 ***